vegram/forge/CONTRIBUTING.md

 If you're a Knight Hacks dev team member, we will have a document with the environment variables you need to set.
 If you don't have access to this document, please reach out to a member of the dev team.

-If you are not a Knight Hacks dev team member, you can still contribute to Blade!
+If you are not a Knight Hacks dev team member, you can still contribute to Forge!
 However, you will need to provide your own environment variables for the services we use.

 ### Database